fabianaapateanu/training-mobile-basic-practice-project/README.md

         Thread.sleep(1000);
     ```
 6. Retrieve the text from username:
-    1. Identify the text field element locator with Appium Inspector
+    1. Identify the username text field element locator with Appium Inspector
     2. Find the element, retrieve the text value from it and save it as a String value:
     ```
         //retrieve the text from the username text String usernameOrPasswordTextValueId = "edit";
-        MobileElement usernameTextValueElement = (MobileElement) androidDriver.findElementsById(usernameOrPasswordTextValueId).get(usernameLabelElementIndex);
+        MobileElement usernameTextElement = (MobileElement) androidDriver.findElementsById(usernameOrPasswordTextValueId).get(usernameLabelElementIndex);
-        //save the text value as actual value in a String String actualUsernameTextValue = usernameTextValueElement.getText();
+        //save the text value as actual value in a String String actualUsernameTextValue = usernameTextElement.getText();
     ```
 7. Verify the username text has a specific value.
-This can be empty if no username has been logged in, or the value of the username which has been used for login:
+This value should be empty because the user is not logged in:
     1. The text value retrieved form the username text field is the actual value which we see on the screen
     2. The expected value needs to be compared with the actual value - because we did not perform the login, the expected value is the empty String `""`:
      ```